gpeterson406/Greenwood_Book/_book/01-preface.md

 Saving your code will mean that you can return to where you were working last by simply re-running the saved script file.
-With code in the script window, you can place the cursor on a line of code or highlight a chunk of code and hit the "Run" button^[You can also use Ctrl-R if you like hot keys.] on the upper part of the panel.
+With code in the script window, you can place the cursor on a line of code or highlight a chunk of code and hit the "Run" button^[You can also use Ctrl+Enter if you like hot keys.] on the upper part of the panel.
 It will appear in the console with results just like what you would obtain if you typed it after the command prompt and hit enter for each line.
 Figure \@ref(fig:Figure1-4) shows the screen with the code used in this section in the upper left panel, saved in a file called "CH0.R", with the results of highlighting and executing the first section of code using the "Run" button.